Parralol/Lab02ARSW/README.md

 **IN ORDER FOR THIS PROGRAM TO WORK, YOU'LL NEED TO EXECUTE THE PROGRAM ON THE FOLDER YOU WANT TO WORK WITH, WITH THE FILES YOU WANT TO WORK WITH**

-if you want to use te programm before using the package command we use
+if you want to use the programm before using the package command we use

 ```
 mvn -e exec:java -Dexec'.mainClass=edu.escuelaing.arsw.ase.app.App' -Dexec'.args=<.csv file you want to use>'